servus-social/servus/README.md

 * **Single executable** that you can `scp` to a bare VPS and it will just work.
 Without Docker, without MySQL, without Python venv, without Node or PHP, without setting up an nginx reverse proxy and whatnot...
 You shouldn't need any of that to self-host your personal website!
 * All content and settings stored as **plain text**.
 Except, of course, images or other media you have as content.
 Not in a SQL database, not in "the cloud", not in "some Nostr relays"... but in plain text files on the machine running Servus.
 * As a corolary of the above, a *full backup* is just an `rsync` command... or a `.zip` file.
-Download a copy of it to your laptop, write a script that imports it to another CMS, search it, copy-paste parts of it to other places...
+That's all your data!
+Download a copy of it to your laptop, write a script that imports it to another CMS, search it, feed it to your favourite LLM...
 * All content served to the readers is **plain HTML served over HTTP(S)**.
 No Javascript that generates UI elements on the client side, no Javascript that queries Nostr relays or uses background HTTP requests to get content from the server.
 What you get is a plain "website" that you can open in any web browser or even using `wget`.
 * **Support for themes**. *Simple* doesn't mean ugly nor does it mean it should be limited in any way.
 Avoiding unnecessary client-side technologies doesn't mean the websites built using Servus need to look "old school" or be limited in functionality.
 In fact, themes *can* use Javascript *if they want to* - for certain effects, etc. The goal is to not *require* Javascript as part of the overall architecture, not to avoid it at any cost.
 * **Multiple websites** that can be separately administered in one instance.
 So you will be able to, for example, self-host your personal website, your business's website and have your uncle host his blog, all with a single Servus instance.